iveyopt/jd3/src/index.md

      }
 </style>

-# Fortune 500 Companies & Reddit
+## Want to explore the data further?
+Check out the visualizations below!
-<span style="text-transform: uppercase; font-style:italic">Disclaimer:</span> Parts of this data were AI-generated.
+<span style="text-transform: uppercase; font-style:italic">Disclaimer:</span> Parts of the data were AI-generated.
 The data used in this project has not been verified and may not be correct.

 ```js
 const data = FileAttachment("./data/f500reddit.csv").csv({typed: true});